stephenkarpeles/rick-morty/README.md

 ## Development server

-After installing npm packages (with `npm install`), you can run `ng serve` to start a development server.
+After installing npm packages (`npm install`), you can run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/` and you will see the application.
 The app will reload automatically when you change any of the source files.

 ## Further help